Posted on: septembre 17, 2015

 Yes, he does!
 He can’t imagine doing the job himself because he has other thoughts about sexuality.
 But he is totally fine with me being a sex worker.

-I have a profile on an escort website, www.boys4u.nl.
-I have a profile with pictures and my rate and conditions.
+I have a profile on one of the many escort websites in The Netherlands, like www.boys4u.nl.
+I have a profile with pictures, services, my rating and conditions.
 Men can contact me if they’re interested.
 I also have a profile on planetromeo.com, a gay dating website.
 It’s a website for gays to meet each other with the possibility for an escort service.
 I did a lot of interviews about my profession last year so nowadays I also get approached on Facebook by men who saw me on television or read about me and want to plan a visit.

 No. Sometimes my customer book me to go out for dinner, to stay the night or it may happen that a planned sex session turns out differently.
 I always take the time to get to know my clients and to let someone feel comfortable because a lot of clients are nervous.
 Of course it depends on the client’s preferences, but most of the times we don’t have sex immediately.
 And most of them want to have a conversation as well.